Gromov-Witten invariants in complex and Morava-local $K$-theories: Counting theories

 Continuing with our discussion of the functoriality of homology, consider the embedding $G \to G \times G'$ given by the graph of the homomorphism $G \to G'$.
 We choose a complex $G'$ representation $W'$, and a lift of the graph of the map $\cT \to \cT'$ to a $G \times G'$ equivariant embedding

 where $\cT \times W' \times \cT'$ is equipped with the product action of $G \times G'$.

 We have natural maps

-where the isomorphism in the top row is given by the Thom homomorphism of \cite[Theorem 4.1]{Atiyah}, the first vertical arrow by \cite[Theorem 4.3]{Atiyah}, the second by the fact that the inclusion of the image of $Z$ in $Z'$ implies that complexes which are acyclic in the complement of $ Z \times_{G} \left(G \times G'\right)$ are necessarily acyclic in the complement of $W \times Z'$, and the last by the (inverse) Thom isomorphism associated to the inclusion of the origin in $W'$ (this uses that $W'$ was chosen to be complex).
+where the isomorphism in the top row is given by the Thom homomorphism of \cite[Theorem 4.1]{Atiyah}, the first vertical arrow by \cite[Theorem 4.3]{Atiyah}, the second by the fact that the inclusion of the image of $Z$ in $Z'$ implies that complexes which are acyclic in the complement of $ Z \times_{G} \left(G \times G'\right)$ are necessarily acyclic in the complement of $W' \times Z'$, and the last by the (inverse) Thom isomorphism associated to the inclusion of the origin in $W'$ (this uses that $W'$ was chosen to be complex).
+As in Lemma \ref{lem:properties_in_local_case}, the dependence on the auxiliary $W'$ in this construction is removed by a suitable application of the Thom isomorphism, cf. Lemma \ref{lem:morphisms_in_Kthy} below.
+The corresponding functoriality of locally finite (rather than ordinary) homology follows exactly the same steps, using the Thom isomorphism without compact supports from Remark \ref{rem:reminder}.

 \begin{rem} If $G$ acts on $\cT$ and $G'$ acts on $\cT'$, both with finite stabilisers, the map $\cT \times_G (G\times G') \to \cT\times\cT'$ arising from the graph of a $G$-equivariant map $\cT \to \cT'$ can still fail to be an embedding but be only finite-to-one; this is why we need to further introduce the representation $W'$ above. \end{rem} \begin{rem} Note that, while the action of $G'$ on a representation $W'$ cannot be locally free if $G'$ is not finite or $W'$ is not trivial, the product $W' \times \cT'$ has a locally free action, so that the difference $ T W' \times \cT' - \frak{g'}$ still gives the tangent bundle to $T_{G'} W' \times \cT' $. \end{rem} Next, we consider the projection $\cT \times \cT' \to \cT'$, with fibre the $G$-manifold $\cT$.
 At each point in $ \cT'$, an element of $ K_{G \times G',c}(\left(\cT \times \cT' |Z \times Z' \right)^{T \cT - \frak{g} + T \cT' - \frak{g'}})$ determines a $G$-transversely elliptic operator on $ \cT$, with symbol invertible away from $Z$ (as well as outside a compact set), so that the Atiyah-Singer index for transversely elliptic operators \cite{Atiyah} assigns to each such operator a virtual vector space given by the $G$-invariant part of the kernel and co-kernel.
 (Explicitly one can take the kernel and cokernel of the associated $Spin^c$-Dirac operator.)
 Performing this construction in families \cite{Baldare} yields the family index map